jamesesilvia/CS542/Project_2/README.md

 put

-- stores key and corresponding data in the database
+- stores population and city in to database
-- data can be input through command line, or through a file
-- put will fail if the key already exists
+- can have duplicate entries
-- to update a key value, remove then re-add
+- to update an entry, remove then re-add
-- NOTE: Use a file to send data greater than 1KB.

-get
+get_index_by_population

+- retreives all entries in database if population value exists
+- client will print all entries if they are present.

+get_index_by_name

-- retreives data from database based on key
+- retreives all entries in database if name value exists
-- NOTE: we recommend storing received data in a file if LARGE
-- otherwise it will be printed directly to terminal
+- client will print all entries if they are present.
+-
 remove

-- remove key and data from the database
+- removes based on unique identifier (UID)
+- to view UID of entries, perform a get

 ## Server
 The server is currently configured in verbose mode.
 It will print actions